Once upon a time in America, a large number of people lived in abject poverty, out of sight and out of mind.

-Photojournalist Jacob Riis’s 1890 book How the Other Half Lives: Studies among the Tenements of New York is an expose of tenement living, child labor and sweatshops.
-Just like Upton Sinclair’s The Jungle nearly two decades later, the book helped expose Americans to corrupt practices and sparked change.
+His book was an expose on tenement living, child labor and sweatshops.
+Just like Upton Sinclair’s The Jungle nearly two decades later, the book opened Americans’ eyes to corrupt practices and sparked change.

 Inspiration for Good

 Riis was a Dutch immigrant who began his career as a police reporter.
 He became convinced that the only way to help people out of their squalid conditions was to educate the richer classes.

 Armed with a camera with a powder flash, Riis documented life in tenements.
 He also made sketches.
 His work was published in an 1889 Scribner’s Magazine article.
 The article was a success, and his work was turned into a book.

 In the late 19th century, New York City was the most densely populated place on the globe.
 Two-thirds of New York’s 3 million people lived in 80,000 lower Manhattan tenements.

 Tenement buildings were 25 feet wide by 100 feet deep, and five to seven stories tall.
 Often other tenements or rear houses were built behind existing buildings.

 Rooms in tenements were 10 square feet, usually without windows, and entire families lived in one room.
 There were no indoor toilets or bathing facilities.
 The law required only one outhouse per 20 people.

 Disease was rampant, and infant mortality was higher than in the rest of the population.